Watkin baronets

 The Watkin Baronetcy, of Northenden in the County Palatine of Chester (now Cheshire), was a title in the Baronetage of the United Kingdom.
 It was created on 12 May 1880 for the railway magnate and politician Sir Edward William Watkin.
-He was succeeded by his son, Alfred Mellor Watkin, the second Baronet, who sat as Liberal Member of Parliament for Great Grimsby.
-The title became extinct on the second Baronet's death in 1914.
+He was succeeded by his son the 2nd Baronet, who sat as Member of Parliament for Great Grimsby.
+The title became extinct on the 2nd Baronet's death in 1914.